freezy/dmd-extensions/README.md

 ```
 C:\>dmdext mirror --help

-DMD Extensions v1.1.1
+DMD Extensions v1.2.0
 USAGE: dmdext mirror --source=<source> [--destination=<destination>]

   -s, --source             Required.
 The source you want to retrieve DMD data
                            from.
-One of: [ pinballfx2, screen ].
+One of: [ pinballfx2, pinballarcade, screen ].

   -f, --fps                How many frames per second should be mirrored.
                            Default: 25